 Clear communication also assures transparency, mutual understanding, and accountability between all the group members and the community management team.

 As a LinkedIn community manager, you must be able to communicate effectively with all of the group’s stakeholders.
-There are a few ways to go about doing this, and the most effective method may vary depending on the specific situation.
+There are a few ways to do this, and the most effective method may vary depending on the situation.